Real Robot Challenge: A Robotics Competition in the Cloud: Tasks and Results of RRC 2020

-We compute the position error $e_\mathrm{pos}$ as in the previous level, according to \cref{eq:position_error}.
-For the orientation, we first compute the rotation $q = (q_x, q_y, q_z, q_w)$ (given as quaternion) that would have to be applied to the actual orientation to obtain the goal orientation.
-We then compute the angle of this rotation, divided by $\pi$ to normalize to the interval $[0, 1]$:
+For level 4, we considered both position and orientation.
+The position error $e_\mathrm{pos}$ is computed as in the previous level, according to \cref{eq:position_error}.
+We define the rotation error as the normalized angle of the rotation (represented as quaternion $q$) that would have to be applied to the orientation of the object to match the goal orientation: